pixelknitter/TransactionsDemo/README.md

 ### ./storybook directory

-This is where your stories will be registered and where the Storybook configs will live
+This is where the stories will be registered and where the Storybook configs will live

 ### ./test directory